Developer: Compile Publisher: Tengen Release: 1993 Genre: Shooter

 In Closing

 Robo Aleste is the Sega CD’s best shooter and one of the best for the Genesis as well.
 It has stiff competition but is still that good in my opinion.
-This is an incredible game that sadly will probably never be re-released.
+This is an incredible game that sadly will probably never see a re-release.
 It is worth the moderate price it goes for now though.